Does home insurance cover mold damage?

 Depending on the limits of your policy, you may opt to purchase additional coverage to ensure you’re fully protected.
 But certain factors, such as where you live, can make even this additional mold coverage reasonably costly.

 The good news is that mold issues are often entirely preventable.
 If you live in a humid climate, like Florida, Georgia, or another southeastern state, you may already have preventative measures in place.
 Ultimately, prevention comes down to keeping indoor humidity levels in check.
 Our suggestions include:

-- Run a dehumidifier in the parts of your home that aren’t climate-controlled, like your attic, basement, or garage.
+- Run a dehumidifier or use an air conditioning system in the parts of your home that aren’t climate-controlled, like your attic, basement, or garage.
 This is especially helpful in the summer.